choonghyun-park/Object-Tracking-with-YOLACT/README.md

 git clone https://github.com/dbolya/yolact.git
 # Paste resources to ~/tracking_ws/src/yolact_ROS/src
 ```
 You need the weights file for yolact.
 Please download it into `yolact_ROS/src/weights` also.
-Download your weights from [here](https://github.com/dbolya/yolact).
-For conveniences, the download links are provided as below.
+Download your weights from [here](https://github.com/dbolya/yolact). \
 Next, please clone mot package in same way and paste resources to `~/tracking_ws/src/mot/src`.
 Here is mot clone command
 ```Terminal
 cd ~/YOUR_DIRECTORY